KrisDeluca/MakeMyTrip/README.md

 The code includes various customizations, such as extensions for handling dynamic website advertisements, generating reports with screenshots, and cropping screenshots of specific elements.

-Additionally, screen recordings of the test run will be added as the code is updated.
+Additionally, screen recordings of the test run is added in Main branch as the code is updated.